Tyrrrz/DiscordChatExporter/.docs/Using-the-CLI.md

 dotnet DiscordChatExporter.Cli.dll exportall -t "mfa.Ifrn" --include-dm false
 ```

-### List channels in a guild (server)
+### List channels in a server

-To list the channels available in a specific guild, use the `channels` command and provide the guild ID through the `-g|--guild` option:
+To list the channels available in a specific server, use the `channels` command and provide the server ID through the `-g|--guild` option:

 ```console
 dotnet DiscordChatExporter.Cli.dll channels -t "mfa.Ifrn" -g 21814